pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 `/usr/local/mprogs/Herbert_bugfix` -> `/home/isis_direct_soft/Herbert_bugfix`
 `/usr/local/mprogs/Horace_bugfix` -> `/home/isis_direct_soft/Horace_bugfix`

+Recent Horace version does not need separate Horace, so only second link should be used for running bugfix code.
+The code is invoked by calling `horace_on` with the path to `Horace_bugfix` folder, i.e: `horace_on("/usr/local/mprogs/Horace_bugfix")`

 ## Deploy Process

 As soon as release branch is tagged and created in the repository, manual build/release process is preformed in the private area of iDaaaS machine to obtain release artefacts for the iDAAaS computational service.
 It is also possible to pull the release artefacts from Jenkins builds, though this process needs thorough testing.